Skip to content

 Which cities in Germany are exemplary green?

 But countless German cities are also innovating the Path to a green future.
 The city of Hagen, for example, is the greenest city in North Rhine-Westphalia.
 Almost half of the city's area is green.
-The entire urban area is covered by 24 Nature reserveswhich serve as a recreational area for the residents and are also home to an impressively large variety of species.
+Across the entire city area extend 24 Nature reserveswhich serve as recreational space for the residents and are also home to an impressively large variety of species.

-Bremen has also developed into a prime example of a green city.
-These are spread across the entire city area and can therefore be reached from almost anywhere on foot.
-The Rhododendron Park in the north-east is also the Second largest rhododendron collection in the world.
+Bremen has also become a prime example of green metropolitan areas.
+They are spread over the entire city area and thus accessible from almost everywhere by short walking distances.
+The Rhododendron Park located in the northeast is also the second largest collection of rhododendrons in the world.

-Hanover also shines with its large proportion of urban greenery.
-With over 40 parks in the urban area, the city has the highest parking density in Germany.
-These include numerous bodies of water such as the Altwarmbüchener See, the Ricklinger Kiesteiche, the Maschsee and the riverside promenades along the Leine.
+Hannover also shines with its large share of urban greenery.
+With more than 40 parks in the city area, the city has the largest park density in Germany.
+These include numerous bodies of water such as the Altwarmbüchener See, the Ricklinger Kiesteiche, the Maschsee and the lakeside promenades along the Leine.

 Can you think of any other green cities?
-In Germany, for example, Dortmund, Stuttgart, Würzburg, Heidelberg and Hamburg also score very well in terms of urban nature!
+In Germany, Dortmund, Stuttgart, Würzburg, Heidelberg and Hamburg, for example, also score very well in terms of urban nature!

 The cities of the future are green!

-So there is also reason to hope that life in Germany's cities will become more liveable and closer to nature in the future.
-Under no circumstances should we move any further away from nature - because we are just as much a part of it as all life on this planet - and not a superior species.
+So in Germany, too, there is reason to hope that in the future life in cities will once again be more livable and closer to nature.
+Under no circumstances should we move further away from nature - because we are as much a part of it as all life on this planet - and not a superior species.

-I hope that with this article I have been able to encourage you a little for the future and give you an understanding of the advantages and ideas of an environmentally friendly, green city.
+I hope that I could give you a little courage for the future with this article and bring you closer to the advantages and ideas of an environmentally friendly, green city.
 Do you have any questions, tips or suggestions?
-Then I look forward to your comment!
+Then I look forward to your comments!

 Stay sustainable,